-Neil Armstrong — the Right Stuff
+Neil Armstrong: The Right Stuff

 As regular readers know, we are big fans of the National Aeronautics and Space Administration.
-Folks like John Glenn, the first man to orbit the Earth, and Armstrong, first man to set foot on the moon, were our heroes.
+Folks like John Glenn, the first American to orbit the Earth, and Armstrong, first man to set foot on the moon, were our heroes.

-According to his biography on the NASA website, he transferred from his status as a test pilot to being an astronaut in 1962.
+According to his biography on the NASA website, Armstrong transferred from his status as a test pilot to being an astronaut in 1962.
 He was the command pilot on the Gemini 8 mission in 1966 and performed the first successful docking of two vehicles in space.